 One of the things that makes the real estate business exciting is that it is dynamic.
 On this point, there are three important anchor tenant trends that potential investors should be aware of.

-First, is the rising importance of multi-channel fulfillment.
+The rising importance of multi-channel fulfillment is a trend.
 As more and more retail sales take place online, the way that anchor tenants use their floor space is changing.
 Specifically, it is shifting towards a smaller amount of square feet devoted to the sales floor and more space dedicated to storage and online order fulfillment.
 This way, full service retailers can meet the needs of in person customers, buy online/pickup in store customers, and customers whose order must be shipped.
 This is especially true in big box retail stores and those tenants who lease a large amount of commercial space.

 Interested In Learning More?